tinaliutong/tinaliutong.github.io/docs/index.md

 ## TEACHING EXPERIENCE AND CERTIFICATES
 ```
 Fall 2020	Certificate of Training, ‘Scientists Teaching Science’ 9-week Online Course
-		Office of Intramural Training and Education & Office of the Director in the Office of Intramural Research
+		Office of Intramural Training and Education &
+		Office of the Director in the Office of Intramural Research
-		National Institutes of Mental Health
+		National Institute of Mental Health

 Fall 2017	Biological Foundations of Behavior (CMU), Course instructor: Lori Holt
-		Guest lectured ("Hemispheric Differences")
+		Guest lectured ("Hemispheric differences")
-		Assisted with dissection labs (Eye Dissection & Brain Dissection)
+		Assisted with dissection labs (Eye dissection & brain dissection)
 		Held office hours
 		Coordinated undergrad TAs in grading